German Shepherd Growth & Weight Chart (Updated in 2025)

 By 12 months, they should be on adult formula only.

 German Shepherds stop growing between 2 and 3 years.
-This is when they fill out too.
-It starts to slow at around the age of 1, but he will continue to grow until he reaches maturity.
+This is when they fill out, too.
+It starts to slow at around the age of 1, but they will continue to grow until they reach maturity.
 During this time, they are considered to be adolescents.
 This is the same for their mental maturity too.

 This is the same for all German Shepherd types.
 Females tend to mature faster, both physically and mentally, than male German Shepherds.